 - Section one, the introduction, contains information about us and our role in regulating the optical professions.
-This section is for everyone; - Section two, information for those applying to join the GOC register, is aimed at businesses that must join the register in order to carry on business; - Section three, information for those applying to restore to the GOC register, relates to businesses that wish to return to the register of bodies corporate, after a period of non-registration; - Section four, information for those applying for retention on the GOC register, relates to businesses that are currently registered with the GOC and which must renew their registration on an annual basis; and - Section five, how we consider information that we receive, explains the process that the GOC will undertake when considering a declaration that has been made.
+This section is for everyone; - Section two, information for those applying to join the GOC register, is aimed at fully qualified individuals who must join the register in order practise; - Section three, information for those applying to restore to the GOC register, is aimed at individuals who wish to return to practice after a period of non-registration; - Section four, information for those applying for retention on the GOC register, relates to fully qualified individuals who are currently registered with the GOC and who must renew their registration on an annual basis; and - Section five, how we consider information that we receive, explains the process that the GOC will undertake when considering a declaration that has been made.
 This section is aimed at both applicants and registrants.